jvsidler/jvsidler.github.com/index.md

 * I think the internet and the world wide web are the coolest things since landing on the moon.
 * I accept gifts on all occasions but no occasion is required : [hook me up](http://www.amazon.com/gp/registry/wishlist/1HD569IK8VEK4)
-* Contact me via email with: jim at jimsidler dot com
+* Contact me via email with: jim at jimsidler dot com or socially with the icons at the top of the page.
 * The top three requests I get when someone finds out that I build web software are:
   1. What <a href="http://www.shopify.com/?ref=jim-sidler" title="Sell online with Shopify!">online store</a> do you recommend?
   2. What is the best <a href="https://www.digitalocean.com/?refcode=1ae5c972d80e" title="Digital Ocean Hosting">web host</a>?